jabutzen/services/README.md

 Menu option 2 displays the text file in its entirety.
 ![menu 2](https://cloud.githubusercontent.com/assets/16652453/13447143/7c2525aa-dfd6-11e5-9f4c-a68844ebde3d.jpg)

 Menu option 3 gives the user the ability to search the text file and display on screen the lines associated with the month searched.
+Only the spelled out month name is required to perform the search.
 ![menu 3](https://cloud.githubusercontent.com/assets/16652453/13447155/8998d61e-dfd6-11e5-9930-2ea9c4e87a5d.jpg)

 Menu option 4 gives the user the ability to search the text file for a specific name, and display that line from the text file.
 Also, as a customer comes in multiple times, this option will display that customer's history.